 This is the larger answer to our winner, and everything good I had to say about that applies to this model in spades.
 It’s also pretty fairly priced; you get double the capacity for about double the price.

-It holds up to 160 cans, and has most of the same features you’d expect to find in this cooler, a staple classic of deep sea fishermen and hunters everywhere.
+It holds up to 160 cans or a beer case worth of bottles, and has most of the same features you’d expect to find in this cooler, a staple classic of deep sea fishermen and hunters everywhere.
 This is basically the exact same cooler as what I grew up with, and there in lies why this one is so much lower on the list than the smaller and technically inferior 50 quart model: it’s too big, at least for my needs.

 I don’t doubt there are some out there that need 100 quarts of storage capacity on their cooler, and if you do, this is the perfect option.
 But my general experience with a cooler of this size is that at the end of the day, I’ve got a whole lot of uneaten snacks, unopened drinks, and un-melted ice.